Tools4everBV/HelloID-Conn-SA-Sync-Target-Groups-To-SelfService-Products/README.md

 - [ ] Define the Global Variables for your Target System

-- [ ] Making sure the product is configered to your requirements.
+- [ ] Making sure the product is configured to your requirements.

 ### Connection settings